 I’m currently working with several young adults aged between 13 and 16.
 I call them young adults because they are growing up rapidly, and might want more independence, crave more privacy, and like to be shown a high level of respect.
 Families bring their young adult to me for different reasons.
 Usually they are concerned… Continue reading Your teen and you: Developing mutual respect.

-Helping your teen study when they are non-compliant: What to look out for.
+Helping your teen study when they won’t: What to look out for.

-Goals help keep your teen steady and strong when life is difficult.
+Goals and agreements help keep your teen steady and strong when life is difficult.
 Study goals are most easily achieved by taking small steps most days, not by cramming in lots of information just before exams.
 At this stage of their life they experience rapid growth spurts and sudden surges of hormones.
-There are often dramas, if… Continue reading Helping your teen study when they are non-compliant: What to look out for.
+There are often… Continue reading Helping your teen study when they won’t: What to look out for.

 Your teen and you – No 4 – time to create a win-win deal

-It’s time to get down and decide a win-win deal together and take turns speaking and listening to each other.
+It’s time to get serious and decide a win-win deal together.
+Take turns speaking and listening to each other.
 For negotiations to be successful create a situation where your teen will stay comfortable and alert enough to listen closely to you.
-The most important thing you can do is to keep any of your… Continue reading Your teen and you – No 4 – time to create a win-win deal
+The most important thing you can do is to keep any of your positive… Continue reading Your teen and you – No 4 – time to create a win-win deal

 Your teen and you: No 3 – Pay attention to the small print

 When you create a firm agreement with your teen about anything, including homework, curfews, chores, and polite behaviour, always pay attention to the small print.
-Take a little time and remember why you want to negotiate new behaviours with your teen. why you want things to change in your house.
-When you are sure that… Continue reading Your teen and you: No 3 – Pay attention to the small print
+Take a little time and remember why you want to negotiate a particular new behaviour with your teen.
+When you are sure that change needs to happen - it will.… Continue reading Your teen and you: No 3 – Pay attention to the small print